tash192dev/showcase/content/currentProj/MediaMacroPad/index.md

   - KMK Firmware
   - Raspberry Pi Pico W
   - Bluetooth
-  - Altium Designer
 ---

-Media controls often occupy valuable space on the function row.
+Media controls often occupy valuable space on a keyboard's function row.
 This planned project explores moving them to a dedicated Bluetooth media controller, built around the Raspberry Pi Pico W.

 The controller will feature playback buttons (play/pause, next/previous), a rotary encoder for volume with push-to-mute, screen brightness control, and three additional keys for customizable shortcuts.
 Encoder-based track scrubbing is also being explored.